 At the beginning, there will be no symptoms (asymptomatic).
 Gradually, nails become thicker and painful, when they press.
 Therefore, it is difficult to trim them.
 Usually, fungal infections begin from the free edge of the nail and spread to the base along the side.
 Eventually, the whole nail may be infected.
 The infected nails become thicker, crumbly, and white or yellow in colour.
 Sometimes, there may be white streaks or patches on the affected nail surface.

-Most of the nail conditions are looked like fungal nail infections (e. g. some bacterial nail infections and nail changes in psoriasis).
+Most of the nail conditions look like fungal nail infections (e. g.
+Some bacterial nail infections and nail changes in psoriasis).
 Your physician will take a sample of the affected area of your nail and ask to do a microscopic investigation or a culture test to detect the fungus.

 Usually, fungal nail infections can be cured.
 If your infected nails are uncomfortable or embarrassing, it is better to get treatments.
 After eradicating the fungus, affected nails usually become normal.
 If the nails were abnormal in shape and colour, before they got the infection, particular nails will not regain the normal state.
 Mould and yeast infections are very resistant to treatments.